ifromm/Bridging-the-Gap-between-Information-Science-Information-Retrieval-and-Data-Science/index.md

 Suitable LaTeX and Word templates are available from the ACM Website link https://www.acm.org/publications/proceedings-template.
 Submissions will be peer-reviewed by at least three members of the programme committee.
 If possible, we plan to publish the papers as CEUR Workshop Proceedings.
-To submit your paper, use the Easychair submission system here: Link Further information about the submission and on how to submit your paper can be found here: Link
+To submit your paper, use the Easychair submission system here: https://easychair.org/conferences/?conf=birds2019 Further information about the submission and on how to submit your paper can be found here: Link
 - Submission Deadline: August 16, 2019
 - Notification: September 13, 2019